I'm a Celebrity...Get Me Out of Here! (Australian TV series): Production

+The series is usually filmed near Kruger National Park on a site in the Blyde River Canyon, which forms part of a nature reserve, in the Mpumalanga province of South Africa.
+The jungle camp and TV studios are based in Swadini Nature Reserve.
+The main filming site is close to Swadini, A Forever Resort and is located just off a waterfall trail which is accessed from a public road, where a temporary production base is housed, that continues down to the visitor information centre and observation deck for the Blyderivierpoort Dam.
+Between series the camp, trial sets and production facilities are almost entirely dismantled and removed from the site.
+The camp and trial areas are dressed with thousands of plants which are grown in bags with drip irrigation so they survive the weather conditions.
+Triosphere, a production company based in the country, assists in filming the series by providing local crew members.

 On 16 July 2015, the series was renewed for a second season, which premiered on 31 January 2016.
 The second season was accompanied by the companion series I'm a Celebrity...Get Me Out of Here!
 Now! (similar to the original British series).
 It aired on Eleven (now 10 Peach) following each episode of the main series, hosted by comedian and former season one contestant Joel Creasey and The Bachelor Australia 3 contestant Heather Maltman.
 I'm a Celebrity...Get Me Out of Here!
 Now! did not air after the main show in later seasons due to low viewing rates.
 On 1 August 2016 the series was renewed for a third season with Morris and Brown returning as hosts, which premiered on 29 January 2017.
 A fourth season commenced on 28 January 2018 and concluded 12 March 2018.

 A fifth season was announced and premiered on 13 January 2019.
 The show aired over a four-week period instead of the previous six week period.
 In addition to the normal show, an hour-long companion series called I'm A Celebrity: 'Saturday Schoolies aired on Saturdays at 7 pm, hosted by Scott Tweedie, and involved the celebrities completing different tasks and assignments in order to win the 'golden lunchbox'.
 On 7 February 2019, it was confirmed the show would return for a sixth season, which premiered on 5 January 2020.